List of monument and memorial controversies in the United States: Washington

 The Statue of Lenin in Seattle is a 16 ft bronze sculpture of Communist revolutionary Vladimir Lenin, by Bulgarian sculptor Emil Venkov.
 It was completed and put on display in Czechoslovakia in 1988.
 The statue was taken down following the Velvet Revolution of 1989.
 It was bought by an American in 1993, who moved it to Washington (state); it is on display in an outdoor retail property in the Fremont neighborhood of Seattle.
 Since 1995 it has been up for sale.
 Alt-right media have held up the example of the Fremont Lenin statue to protest the removal of Confederate monuments and memorials in the US.
 Seattle Mayor Ed Murray called for it to be taken down, saying it represents "historic injustices" and is a symbol of hate, racism, and violence.

-Since 2002, Jefferson Davis Park has had controversy due to being operated by the Pacific Northwest chapter of the Sons of Confederate Veterans and commemorating Jefferson Davis, the president of the Confederate States of America.
+Since 2002, Jefferson Davis Park has been operated by the Pacific Northwest chapter of the Sons of Confederate Veterans and commemorating Jefferson Davis, the president of the Confederate States of America.
 It has been repeatedly vandalized, and its removal or relocation have been proposed.

 Wyoming

-Native American leaders have called for the renaming of two geological features in Yellowstone National Park, because they commemorate "individuals [who] have been involved with genocide, where elders and children have been killed":

-Mount Doane, named for Army officer Gustavus Cheyney Doane, who "led a massacre that killed around 175 Blackfeet people, and he continued to brag about the incident throughout his life".
+Native American leaders have called for the renaming of two geological features in Yellowstone National Park, because they commemorate "individuals [who] have been involved with genocide, where elders and children have been killed": Mount Doane, named for Army officer Gustavus Cheyney Doane, who "led a massacre that killed around 175 Blackfeet people, and he continued to brag about the incident throughout his life".
 Hayden Valley, named for Ferdinand V. Hayden, a geologist and surveyor.
 "He also advocated for the extermination of tribal people who refused to comply with federal dictates."